Vehicle Use Policy

 - report the accident to the University Vehicle Fleet Manager as soon as possible

 - report the accident using the University's Accident Report Form as soon as possible

-- In the case of an accident involving a rental vehicle, the driver (if able to do so) must follow the accident procedures set out in clause 49 of this policy, and notify the rental company as soon as possible.
+- In the case of an accident involving a car-share vehicle or rental vehicle, the driver (if able to do so) must follow the accident procedures set out in clause 67 of this policy, and notify the car-share provider or rental company as soon as possible.

-- University vehicles and rental vehicles used in the course of University business are covered by the University''s motor vehicle insurance policy.
+- University vehicles, car-share vehicles and rental vehicles used in the course of University business are covered by the University’s motor vehicle insurance policy.

-- In the event that a University vehicle or rental vehicle is involved in an accident or is stolen or damaged, the driver must complete an insurance claim form giving details of the accident or incident and forward it to the University Fleet Manager as soon as possible; the excess payable (or deductible) will be charged to the driver''s department/school.
+- In the event that a University vehicle or rental vehicle is involved in an accident or is stolen or damaged, the driver must complete an insurance claim form giving details of the accident or incident and forward it to the University Fleet Manager as soon as possible; the excess payable (or deductible) will be charged to the driver’s School or equivalent.

 Responsibility for monitoring compliance

 - The Director of Campus Operations and Risk Management is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.